Direct High-Resolution Imaging of Earth-Like Exoplanets: Single-Aperture Space Telescopes with Coronagraphs

 Following approach developed in Sec.~\ref{sec:flux_to_snr}, and using the published LUVOIR A parameters \citep{Gaudi2020,Zellem2022}, we estimate both the detection time for an unresolved Earth twin at 10 pc and the time to assemble a resolved $10\times10$ pixel map.
+Relative to the illustrative example in Sec.~\ref{sec:flux_snr_subsection}, LUVOIR~A uses a narrower $\Delta\lambda=10$\,nm, stricter $\eta_{\rm sys}$, and leakage floors appropriate to $\sim10^{-10}$ raw contrast, so the unresolved $t_{\rm det}$ expands from “minutes” in Sec.~\ref{sec:flux_snr_subsection} to $\sim17$\,hr here.
+When post-processing is invoked (e.g., PCA/KLIP), we assume forward-modeling consistent with \cite{Pueyo2016KLIPfm}.